whamcloud/Online-Help/docs/Contributor_Docs/cd_Create_Vagrant_Mount.md

+# <a name="Top"></a>Create a Vagrant Shared Mount from the guest machine to the vagrant virtual machine

 [**Table of Contents**](cd_TOC.md)

-# Create a Vagrant Shared Mount from the guest machine to the vagrant virtual machine

 * Edit the **Vagrantfile** to allow for a shared mount.
 Immediately after the block that states *Create an admin server for the cluster*, add the following line: